-Meet the next class of senators: A former football coach, ex-governor and a onetime congresswoman
+Meet the next class of senators: A former football coach, an ex-governor and a onetime congresswoman

 Roger Marshall (R-Kan.)

-Marshall, 60, is a two-term congressman who represented the state’s “Big First” district that encompasses 63 counties across central, western and northern Kansas.
-The obstetrician and former captain in the Army Reserve, first entered Congress in 2016.
+Marshall, 60, is a two-term congressman who represented the state’s “Big First” district encompassing 63 counties across central, western and northern Kansas.
+The obstetrician and former captain in the Army Reserve first entered Congress in 2016.